tmaiaroto/li3_access/README.md

 *match*

 A rule used to match (see: `AuthRbac::parseMatch()`) this role against the request object passed from the `check()` method.
-You may use a parameters array where you explicitly set the parameter/value pairs, a shorthand syntax very similar to the one you use when generating urls or a combination of the two.
+You may use a parameters array where you explicitly set the parameter/value pairs, a shorthand syntax very similar to the one you use when generating urls or even a.
 Without match being set the role will always deny access.

 Examples: